Learn how to make DIY fabric pumpkins! A quick, easy and affordable project for fall.

 - Craft paint (if painting pumpkins)

-Since I know not everyone is into neutral fall decor, I made another version of the pumpkins using thicker, darker upholstery fabric.
-I roughly painted them with orange craft paint then finished them off with a stem from an inexpensive Target Dollar Spot pumpkin.
+I used thicker, darker upholstery fabric, roughly painted the pumpkins with orange craft paint then finished them with a stem from an inexpensive Target Dollar Spot pumpkin.

-I like to keep my pumpkins simple, but you can always dress them up even more with fabric, felt or paper leaves or other fun embellishments.
+I like to keep my pumpkins simple, but you can dress yours up even more with fabric, paint, felt or paper leaves, and other fun embellishments.
 The possibilities are endless!

 Super cute!!!